Thomas-Hopkins/QuilltCodingChallenge/README.md

 ### Notes:
 - Implementation in: `./DatabaseDesign`
+- Design shown in the .png image file.
-- SQL db was designed with drawSQL targeting MySQL
+- SQL db was designed with drawSQL targeting MySQL.
+The prompt states to design a set of tables so I placed more emphasis on the overall design rather than writing a SQL query script.
-- SQL script included to generate the database + tables if need be
+- SQL script is included to generate the tables if need be

 ## 2) API interaction
 ### Prompt: